Combinatix/JLCPCB-Basic-Parts/README.md

 Activate the library from the Eagle's Control Panel

-Now create your schematics
+Now create your schematics and board

-When ready, generate gerber files from the Board Editor by pressing the greenish Factory icon
+When ready, generate the gerber files from the Board Editor by pressing the greenish Factory icon

 Execute the `JLC PCB_SMTA_Exporter.ulp` (again, from the board editor.
-Don't forget to choose the correct location from the dropdown list)
+Set the dropdown list to your user script location to see the script)

 Go to JLCPCB.com and upload your files.
 You don't have to modify anything.